MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 To transform the point ahead to also be ahead to the camera, we _first_ need to rotate, and _then_ translate it.

 To do so,
-- first, compose the homogeneous translation matrix, i.e., take an identity matrix of 4x4, then plug-in the translation $t$ into the last column's top three values (yielding $T_{\text{cam-to-world}}$)
+- first, compose the homogeneous translation matrix, i.e., take an identity matrix of 4x4, then plug in the translation $t$ into the last column's top three values (yielding $T_{\text{cam-to-world}}$)
-- second, compose the homogeneous rotation matrix, i.e., take an identity matrix of 4x4, then plug-in the described 3x3 rotation $r$ into the top-left 3x3 "sub-matrix" (yielding $R_{\text{cam-to-world}}$).
+- second, compose the homogeneous rotation matrix, i.e., take an identity matrix of 4x4, then plug in the described 3x3 rotation $r$ into the top-left 3x3 "sub-matrix" (yielding $R_{\text{cam-to-world}}$).

 Then, our cam-to-world transform matrix is obtained via: